 Aidan is a Microsoft Most Valuable Professional (MVP), on System Center Configuration Manager in 2008, and was switched the Virtual Machine expertise in 2009 and has been renewed annually since then.
 As an MVP, he contributes to the community, speaking at events oin Ireland and around Europe and further afield from time to time.
 He has worked on roadshows and launch events, blog posts, articles, podcasts, and so on.

 When Aidan isn’t at work he’s out and about with camera in hand trying to be a photographer.
 Aidan is the lead author of Mastering Hyper-V Deployment (Sybex, 2010).
-He is one of the contributing authors of Microsoft Private Cloud Computing, Mastering Windows Server 2008 R2 (Sybex, 2009) and of Mastering Windows 7 Deployment (Sybex, 2011) .
-Currently he is part of a team that is writing a new book called Windows Server 2012 Hyper-V Installation And Configuration Guide.
+He is one of the contributing authors of Microsoft Private Cloud Computing, Mastering Windows Server 2008 R2 (Sybex, 2009), Mastering Windows 7 Deployment (Sybex, 2011), and Windows Server 2012 Hyper-V Installation And Configuration Guide.
 Aidan has also written articles for various technical sites and is one of the writers on the Petri IT Knowledgebase.